 Write By Number is a highly structured writing program that can be used with students in grades one through twelve.
 An older student might be able to complete the entire program in as few as three years, but younger students will work through the lessons at a much slower pace.

-You can purchase printed books, access the content by subscription, or purchase permanent access to Homeschool Planet's lesson plans for this course that have Write By Number content embedded within the lesson plans.
-(Subscribers and those using Homeschool Planet lesson plans can view the content of the books in PDF format but not print them.)
-Printed books are extremely sturdy, hardcover books designed to last over many years.
-They are constructed with concealed Wire-O® bindings with a metal wire spine, and the pages are very thick.
+You can purchase printed books, access the content by subscription, or purchase permanent access to this program through Homeschool Planet's lesson plans--they have the entire Write By Number content embedded within lesson plans.
+(Subscribers and those using Homeschool Planet lesson plans can view the content of these two books in PDF format but not print them.)
+These printed books are extremely sturdy, hardcover books designed to last many years.
+They are constructed with concealed Wire-O® bindings with a wire spine, and the pages are very thick.

 How It Works

 You can use Write By Number (WBN) as your primary resource for teaching composition skills.
-Grammar is a secondary focus─you can’t consider this a complete grammar program.
-Grammar is taught as needed through applications.
-The different types of sentence patterns are described with grammatical terms such, “Open with an adjective phrase” (for the twelfth sentence pattern) or the thirty-third type which says, “Use a parenthetical expression between the subject and the verb.”
+Grammar is taught as needed through applications, but it is a secondary focus.
+This shouldn't be considered a complete grammar program.
+The different types of sentence patterns are described with grammatical phrases, such as, “Open with an adjective phrase” (for the twelfth sentence pattern) or the thirty-third type which says, “Use a parenthetical expression between the subject and the verb.”
 The lessons explain the grammar at the point where each term is introduced.
 This applies to both syntax (how words are used in a sentence) and punctuation.
-Students will almost certainly need to learn some grammatical points before they encounter them in WBN, so it will generally work as reinforcement for grammar lessons previously taught with other resources.
+Students will almost certainly need to learn some grammatical points before they encounter them in WBN, so it will generally work as reinforcement for grammar already taught with other resources.
 Analytical Grammar comes to mind as an excellent resource for grammar that would work well with WBN.

-(You also need to consider what resources you are using for other language arts skills: reading, literature, handwriting, spelling, and vocabulary.)
-You might also use WBN alongside a comprehensive language arts program, adding the specific instructions from WBN to composition assignments in the comprehensive program─for example, requiring students to construct particular types of sentence patterns (from WBN) as they write a book report assigned by the comprehensive program.
+You might also use WBN alongside a comprehensive language-arts program, adding the specific instructions from WBN to composition assignments in the comprehensive program.
+For example, you might require students to construct particular types of sentence patterns (from WBN) as they write a book report assigned by the comprehensive program.

-The first three stages have only one assignment each.
-They lay the groundwork for writing paragraphs by helping students to first write topic sentences then supporting sentences.
-While you will probably want to spend a great deal of time at the first stage with a first grader before tackling paragraphs, the lesson material in WBN is very brief.
-That means that WBN will likely be a very minor part of your curriculum for most first graders.
-You can move through the subsequent stages at a rate that suits the abilities of each child.
-The second stage teaches paragraph writing with a topic sentence and two sentences with two supporting ideas.
-The third stage has students write a topic sentence and four sentences about two supporting ideas.
+In the first Stage, students learn to write complete sentences.
+You will probably want to spend a great deal of time at this Stage with a first grader before tackling paragraphs.
+Since the lesson material provided in WBN is very brief, WBN will likely be a very minor part of your curriculum for most first graders.
+The second Stage teaches paragraph writing with a topic sentence and two sentences with two supporting ideas.
+The third Stage has students write a topic sentence and four sentences about two supporting ideas.

-The fourth and fifth stages have students continue to work on the same paragraph structure learned in the third stage, but they switch to a focus on style.
-The fourth stage directs students to write sentences that do not begin with “There is,” “There are,” “There was,” or “There were.”
+The fourth and fifth Stages have students continue to work on the paragraph structure learned in the third stage, but they switch to a focus on style.
+The fourth Stage directs students to write sentences that do not begin with “There is,” “There are,” “There was,” or “There were.”
 This is not a permanent restriction in the program, but it requires students to think of more creative ways to construct sentences.
-The fifth stage requires that students write without using any linking verbs (again, a temporary restriction).
-Stage six introduces the first six of the 38 types of sentence patterns that are to be incorporated into the five-sentence paragraph structure.
-Students incorporate one or more of these six sentence patterns in each of the assignments.
+The fifth Stage requires that students write without using any linking verbs (again, a temporary restriction).
+Stage six introduces the first 6 of the 38 types of sentence patterns that are to be incorporated into the five-sentence paragraphs they will write--one or more sentence patterns are to be used in each assignment.

-Each stage after the sixth introduces more-complex paragraph structures and more types of sentence patterns.
+For each stage after the sixth, the paragraph structures are more complex, and more types of sentence patterns are introduced.
 As part of the paragraph structures, some lessons teach writing techniques such as the use of quotations, posing a question, or introducing a conflict.

 Stages nine through twelve teach essay writing.
-Lessons do not cover research papers, bibliographies, or attribution, so those skills need to be taught using other resources.
+These lessons do not cover research papers, bibliographies, or attribution, so those skills need to be taught using other resources.